-Hundreds bid final farewell to Russia’s Alexey Navalny, risking arrest
+Thousands bid final farewell to Russia’s Alexey Navalny, risking arrest

 Navalny’s widow, Yulia Navalnaya, is outside of Russia and did not attend the funeral; neither did Navalny’s two children.

-Yulia previously accused Putin of murdering her husband and then delaying the release of his body in a bid to prevent him from having a dignified public burial.
+Navalnaya previously accused Putin of murdering her husband and then delaying the release of his body in a bid to prevent him from having a dignified public burial.

 Kremlin spokesman Peskov has criticised the accusations made by her and some Western leaders as “vulgar”.